nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 The delete command allows users to delete multiple customers at once for fast removal of unwanted customer profiles.

 #### Implementation of feature
-The delete customers feature is implemented via `DeleteCustomersCommand` which is created from `DeleteCustomerCommandParser`.
+The delete customers feature is implemented via `DeleteCustomerCommand` which is created from `DeleteCustomerCommandParser`.
-1. The `DeleteCustomersCommandParser` takes in the argument string and verify if the indexes in the string are all valid integers.
+1. The `DeleteCustomerCommandParser` takes in the argument string and verify if the indexes in the string are all valid integers.
-2. The indexes are then passed as a list to create a `DeleteCustomersCommand`.
+2. The indexes are then passed as a list to create a `DeleteCustomerCommand`.
-3. When executing `DeleteCustomersCommand`, it will check if all indexes are within the bound of the size of customers list and there are no duplicated indexes.
+3. When executing `DeleteCustomerCommand`, it will check if all indexes are within the bound of the size of customers list and there are no duplicated indexes.
 4. The command will only success if all the check passes, else the execution will be aborted and an error will be thrown.

 #### Design Considerations